Classic Carrot Cake – deliciously moist spiced carrot cake layers with a perfectly tangy cream cheese buttercream.

-- This cake is more traditional in flavor with spices like cinnamon, nutmeg, ginger and cloves.
+- This carrot cake is more traditional in flavor with spices like cinnamon, nutmeg, ginger and cloves.

 Oil and Applesauce

-- I also use a combination of oil and applesauce for fat and moisture.
+- I also use a combination of oil and applesauce for fat and to create a beautiful moist cake.
 You can certainly use all oil in place of applesauce or sub the applesauce for crushed pineapple.

 Freshly Grated Carrots

 - It’s SUPER important to use FRESHLY grated carrots in your carrot cake recipes.
 Freshly grated carrots have more moisture than the pre-shredded carrots.
-We want that moisture in our cake.
-That moisture also means the carrot pieces will softed.
+We want a moist cake!
+That moisture also means the carrot pieces will soften.
 If you use pre-shredded carrots, you’ll have crunchy carrot pieces in your cake.

 Cream Cheese Buttercream